M2Team/NanaBox/ReadMe.md

 - Multi-language Support: English and Simplified Chinese.
 - Enable the relative mouse mode in Windows 11 Version 24H2 or later Host OS.
-- Support the Trusted Platform Module (TPM) 2.0 for virtual machines in Windows Server 2022 or later Host OS.
-(Tested under Windows 11 Version 24H2.)
+- Support the Trusted Platform Module (TPM) 2.0 for virtual machines in Windows 11 Version 24H2 or later Host OS.
+(Although Windows Server 2022 had introduced the related Host Compute System API interfaces, but it seems doesn't be implemented.)

 ## System Requirements